GeoAi-nl/PowerBI-MapViewer/README.md

 The MapViewer Visual is in active development and often updated with tweaks and bug fixes.
 If you experience a bug or an unexpected behaviour, please let us know by sending us a message at <a href="https://www.geoai.nl" target="_blank">info@geoai.nl</a>

 ## MapViewer Pro
 If you are interested in our MapViewer Pro with more features and richer interactivity with your Power BI report, or you wish to sponsor a specific feature request, we are very happy to hear from you.
-Let's begin a discussion [info@geoai.nl](https://www.geoai.nl/en/contact-en){target="_blank"}.
+Let's begin a discussion <a href="https://www.geoai.nl" target="_blank">info@geoai.nl</a>

 ### Roadmap